-D. RESERVED

-E. ELIGIBILITY
+- D. RESERVED - E. ELIGIBILITY

 Compliance Requirement - Eligible subrecipients are Small Urban Transit System for which NCDOT has oversight.
 Large Urban Sub Allocations: Designated recipients of 5307 funds are required to create a method to allocate 5307 funds to all providers inside the urbanized area.
 IMD requires this from all designated recipients; however, the method to allocate the funds is entirely up to the designated recipient.
-If the designated recipient chooses to sub-allocate any funds, a split letter must be created and sent to FTA for funds to go to the correct recipient.
-The providers to which funds are sub-allocated can be or become direct recipients to FTA or subrecipients of the designated recipient.
+If the designated recipient chooses to sub-allocate any funds, a split letter must be created and sent to FTA for funds to go to the correct recipients to FTA or subrecipients of the designated recipients.
 Integrated Mobility Division (IMD) may take oversight of these subrecipients on behalf of the designated recipient if the subrecipient receives Section 5311 funds.
 If this situation does not occur, the designated recipient has full oversight of their subrecipients.